JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 massively overfit network.
 For this reason, the network predictions were not displayed in the paper in this chapter.

-Conference Paper: Deep learning seismic facies on state of the art CNN architectures
+Conference Paper: Deep learning seismic facies on state of the art convolutional neural network architectures
 ------------------------------------------------------------------------------------

 .. _introduction-1: